Back to Starting a Business

 Make sure to do your research though (and ask your small business friends again for their advice), as there are several models out there.
 You need to ensure that the one you choose is compatible with both your computer and the labels that your chosen fulfilment provider generates.

 If you found this article helpful, we have even more advice for this crucial stage of your business journey, which aims to set you on the right path to success.
-Check out our ‘Starting A Business’ category for top tips and tricks from our founder Holly Tucker MBE, and other small business founders who have walked this path before.
+Check out our ‘Starting A Business’ category for top tips and tricks from our founder Holly Tucker, and other small business founders who have walked this path before.
 Most importantly, good luck.